mozilla/moztelemetry/README.md

 ## Publishing snapshots

-Snapshots will now be published to our local maven repo in s3 on every commit merged into master via a circleci build
+Snapshots will be published to our local maven repo in S3 on every commit merged into master via a CircleCI job.

 ## Inspecting the Generated Protoc Case Classes